-David Mercer's report provides more evidence to what many had been saying all along about the role taken by the British government in denying Ethiopians get their votes of May 15 2005 respected.
-Such inferences may be gleaned from reactions to British officials given below.
+David Mercer's report provides more evidence to what many had been saying all along about the role taken by the British government in denying Ethiopians to get their votes respected.
+Such inferences may be gleaned from reactions given below.